It’s easy to preach about the Reformation.

 It’s never too late, because the people and the principles from the Reformation will help your church members grow up in their faith.
 They’ll get sound theology and world-view from the stories you’ll tell and the Scripture you’ll teach.

 Here’s how I preached it last weekend.
-Read on to learn a thing or two, then feel free to use this message, making it your own.
+Read on to pick up an idea or two, then feel free to use this message, making it your own.

 Good morning/evening, everybody.